hardy12994/Customer-SPA/README.md

 # Customer-SPA
-Single Page Application
+### Single Page MEAN Stack Application

-## What you need is Latest version of following things
+## What you need is Latest version of following things -
 - Node JS  7.8.0
 - Angular, So that we can use Angular-cli
 - MongoDB  3.4.4